Sustainability

 It’s unlikely all the food at your event is eaten, regardless of your food planning efforts.
 Before your event, see if there are any groups in the area that can help you safely donate leftovers to shelters, community groups, soup kitchens and so on.

-Choose convenient venues
+Choose accessible and sustainable venues

 Find energy-efficient venues